meeramuni/sakishima/memorization/README.txt

 * `code.js` - This file has all the code you wrote for your app.
 Go here to add new behavior to your app.

-* `assets` - This is a directory with all the asset files (pictures and sounds) that you uploaded in applab.
+* `chX/chX_vocab.json` - This file contains the vocabulary within lesson X. This is standard across every lesson.
+Within the file, "english" is the image file name and "meera" is the vocabulary word in Meeramuni.